 I truly hope you love these Vegan Double Chocolate Muffins!
 I am obsessed with how moist they are because of the secret ingredient of applesauce and they have the perfect amount of sweetness with a rich chocolate flavor.
 Enjoy!

-- 2 Tbsp dark brown sugar (24 grams, light brown sugar also okay)
+- 2 Tablespoons dark brown sugar light brown sugar also okay

 - Begin my sifting the dry ingredients in a small mixing bowl including the flour, cocoa powder, baking powder, baking soda, and salt.
 Set aside for later.

 - In a separate mixing bowl add in the oat milk, olive oil, white sugar, brown sugar, and applesauce.
 Gently mix together to combine.
 Then, add in the sifted dry ingredients and mix together just until any large streaks of flour are gone.
 DO NOT overmix.

 - Lastly, add in the chocolate chips and fold them in with a spatula or very gently mix them in.
 I like to set aside a few chocolate chips to put on top of my batter, but that is optional.